somonesummers/somonesummers.github.io/creative.md

 image: assets/images/tent.jpg
 ---

-I enjoy expressing my creativity in hobbies that exist at the intersection of structured process and personal touches of expression.
+I enjoy expressing my creativity in hobbies that exist at the intersection of structured process and personal customization.
 I especially enjoy creating objects that I can use to fill the world around me from my morning mug of coffee, the backpack I bring to work, and the images I use as my screensaver on my computer.

 ### Photography